webp-sh/webp_server_go/README.md

 ```

 #### dump systemd service file
 The standard systemd service file will show on your screen.
-You many want to use `>` to redirect to a file.
+You may want to use `>` to redirect to a file.

 ```
 ./webp-server -dump-systemd